Australia Phone Number Validator & Carrier Lookup

 Can I filter out non-mobile numbers for SMS campaigns?

 Yes.
 The line_type field returns mobile, fixed_line, or non_geographic.
-Filter on mobile before sending to avoid wasted SMS spend on landlines or premium-rate numbers.
+Filter on mobile before sending to avoid wasted SMS spend on landlines or special-rate numbers.

 What about 1300 and 1800 numbers?